foss4g-europe/2024-foss4g-europe.github.io/content/map-gallery-submission.md

 We are expecting maps of the city of Tartu where the conference is going to be held.
 It is your opportunity to challenge yourself with a new experience.

 Please use the following form to submit your proposal.
 The deadline for submissions is 30 June 2024.

 Please share the maps in a static format (e.g. PDF, PNG).
 All the relevant submissions will be displayed on our website.

 <center>
     <a href="https://forms.gle/JHGtBYVmidKh1uNdA"
-        class="btn btn-primary btn-lg"
+        class="btn btn-primary btn-lg disabled"
         target="blank" rel="noopener noreferrer"
         style="padding:32px;margin-top:30px;margin-bottom:30px">
         <img src="https://2024.europe.foss4g.org/images/icon/form-icon.png" alt="CFP">